ITrackU/kubegpu/README.md

-Here’s a reorganized and better-structured version of your wiki in Markdown.
-I grouped related topics, standardized formatting, and added a clear hierarchy so readers can follow step by step without losing track.

----

 # 🚀 GPU Setup on RHEL 9 — NVIDIA Drivers, Container Toolkit & k3s Cluster

 This wiki covers three major parts: